If you have done any research prior to your adventure to this Mediterranean paradise you likely discovered the vast and authentic food and wine scene.

 While many come for the famous attractions and Mediterranean Sea coastline, its unique cultural heritage also includes a booming gastronomy industry.

-The culinary traditions and gorgeous foods are an enriching and unique experience on their own.
+A lot of people like to visit the Basque Country to learn about local food but the culinary traditions and gorgeous foods of Barcelona are an enriching and unique experience on their own.
 In addition, the wine and cava are famous.
 We offer various tours to delight your taste buds and awaken your senses.

 1. Wine Regions and Food Culture in Catalonia